Constructional difficulty: Easy although some careful calibration is required.

 A close up of the interconnections between the module board and the optional Sock8 board.

-The Pot Bracket Kit contains the two Alpha pot brackets which is enough to complete one module.
+The optional Pot Bracket Kit contains the two 16mm Alpha pot brackets required to complete one module.

 All other parts can be purchased from your usual electronic component supplier.